Estimating Extreme Value Index by Subsampling for Massive Datasets with Heavy-Tailed Distributions

-For comparison purpose, we also evaluate here a number of competing estimators.
-They are, respectively, the probability weighted moment estimator \citep{hosking1985estimation} and the moment estimator \citep{dekkers1989estimation}.
-As mentioned before, the maximum likelihood estimator in this work is closely related to the Hill estimator \citep{hill1975simple}.
-Thus, the classical Hill estimator is not included for comparison.
-Similar to the AML estimator, the moment estimator and the probability weighted moment estimator of $\gamma$ can be computed on each subsample $\mathcal{S}_k$.
-This leads to a total of $K$ estimators.
-They are then averaged to form the final ones.
-The resulting estimators are referred to as an averaged moment (AMO) estimator and an averaged probability weighted moment (APWM) estimator respectively.
 Note that the classical probability weighted moment estimator is consistent only for $\gamma<1$ and is asymptotically normal only for $\gamma<1/2$.
 For a fair comparison, we only consider here generating distributions with $\gamma < 1/2$.
 Specifically, those distributions are t(3), t(5), Pareto(2,3), Pareto(2,5), Fr\'echet(3) and Fr\'echet(5), respectively.
 The whole sample size $N$ varies form $10^6$ to $10^7$.
-The subsample size $n$ is fixed at $n=\lfloor N^{1/2} \rfloor$.
+The subsample size $n$ is fixed at $n=\lfloor N^{0.5} \rfloor$.
 The number of subsamples is given by $K=10$.
-The threshold value $u$ is set to be the $(1-n^{-3/5})$-th quantile of $X$.
+The threshold value $u$ is set to be the $(1-n^{-0.6})$-th quantile of $X$.
 We compare the RMSE values of $\hat{\gamma}$ for three different estimation methods (AML, AMO and APWM).
-The simulation results are shown in Figure 1.
-From Figure 1, we can observe that the AML estimator always performs best in all cases.
+The simulation results are shown in Figure \ref{fig1}.
+From Figure \ref{fig1}, we can observe that the AML estimator always performs best in all cases.

 However, it is remarkable that the optimal threshold value for different estimators could be different.
 Thus, comparing the performance of different estimators under one pre-specified threshold value might be unconvincing.
-To address the issue, we fix $N=5\times10^6$ and $n=\lfloor N^{1/2} \rfloor=2,236$.
+To address the issue, we fix $N=5\times10^6$ and $n=\lfloor N^{0.5} \rfloor=2,236$.
 We compare the best finite sample performances of the three estimators.
 That is their minimal RMSE values across a wide range of threshold values.
 In this study, a total of 50 threshold values are considered.
 Their corresponding tail probabilities are given by $0.5 + i/100$ for $i=0,1\cdots,49$.
 We present the detailed results in Figure \ref{fig2}.
 As one can see, the minimal RMSE values of the AML estimators remain the smallest.